Occupy Your Brain

 After brutally crushing Filipino resistance to American rule in 1900-1902, the United States began a great experiment, sending hundreds of American teachers to the Philippines to "educate" the conquered population.
 President McKinley had searched his soul deep into the night, finally receiving a message from God informing him that the Filipinos were childlike creatures incapable of self-rule, and that there was nothing to do but "to take them all and to educate [them], and uplift and civilize" them.
-McKinley's army of schoolteachers, called the "Thomasites" after the transport vessel the USAT Thomas which carried them across the Pacific, marked the beginning of the great 20th century policy of "development aid" and "education" as a substitute for overt military imperialism.
+McKinley's army of schoolteachers, called the "Thomasites" after the transport vessel the USAT Thomas that carried them across the Pacific, marked the beginning of the great 20th century policy of "development aid" and "education" as a substitute for overt military imperialism.

-While all cultures are different, in many non-industrialized societies children enjoy wide latitude to learn by free play, interaction with other children of multiple ages, immersion in nature, and direct participation in adult work and activities.
+While all cultures are different, in many small-scale non-industrialized societies children enjoy wide latitude to learn by free play, interaction with other children of multiple ages, immersion in nature, and direct participation in adult work and activities.
 They may have meaningful responsibilities in the economic life of the family, but there is often little direct adult control over their individual moment-to-moment movements and choices, and they learn by experience, experimentation, trial and error, by independent observation of nature and human behavior, and through voluntary community sharing of information, story, song, and ritual.
 Local elders and community traditions are autonomous and respected as sources of wisdom and practical knowledge, and children are integrated into local livelihoods, knowledge systems, and ethical and spiritual awareness through elegant Indigenous pedagogies that have been honed over generations to minimize conflict while effectively transmitting what each child needs to know to be a successfully functioning member of the community.